Guided-Wave Sagnac Atom Interferometer with Large Area and Multiple Orbits: Apparatus

 \section{Apparatus}

 The apparatus used for Ref.~\cite{Moan2020} was detailed in Ref.~\cite{Horne2017}, and forms the basis for the new work here.
 It consists of a vacuum system with two chambers connected by a differential pumping tube.
 The first chamber is a cylindrical glass cell where we produce a magneto-optical trap (MOT) of $^{87}$Rb atoms.
-The atoms are then loaded into spherical dc quadrupole trap produced by an anti-Helmholtz coil pair.
+The atoms are then loaded into a spherical dc quadrupole trap produced by an anti-Helmholtz coil pair.
 This coil pair is mechanically translated to carry the atoms into the second chamber \cite{Lewandowski2003}.
 There, they are positioned at the center of a magnetic coil structure producing a time-orbiting potential (TOP) trap \cite{Petrich1995}.
 We produce BEC and implement the interferometer in the TOP trap.

 The original apparatus had some shortcomings that limited the interferometer performance and reliability.
 First, the six trap coils were mounted on the faces of a 2-cm boron nitride cube, which was fixed to the end of a 25-cm arm attached to a vacuum flange.
 The entire assembly was in vacuum, and the long arm provided a thermal conductance of about 80 mW/K \cite{Horne2015}.
-The coils dissipated power of about 10~W, leading to significant temperature variations that degraded the stability of the trap and limited how long it could be operated.
+The coils dissipated power of about 10~W, leading to temperature variations of a few tens of K. These variations degraded the stability of the trap, resulting in phase noise for the interferometer \cite{Luo2021} and requiring experimental adjustments on the one-hour time scale.
 Second, optical access for one of the Bragg lasers was achieved by passing the beam along the axis of the 2-m long vacuum system, including through a 9-mm diameter hole in the coil-mounting arm and the 12-mm diameter tube connecting the two chambers.
 This severely restricted the adjustability of the beam alignment.
 Third, the coil geometry introduced tilts and anharmonicity to the trap potential, which resulted in the wave packets failing to overlap after more than one orbit.